vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `Kubernetes: Load` - Load a resource from the Kubernetes API and create a new editor window.
    * `Kubernetes: Get` - Get the status for a specific resource.
-   * `Kubernetes: Logs` - Get logs for a pod in an output window.
+   * `Kubernetes: Follow Logs` - Get logs for a pod in an output window.
+   * `Kubernetes: Show Logs` - Follow logs for a pod in an output window.

 ### Commands while viewing a Kubernetes file